View a markdown version of this page

 Prepare MCP server setup and authentication

 When you connect to an MCP server, Amazon Quick uses OAuth 2.0 Protected Resource Metadata (RFC 9728) to automatically discover authorization server information.
 The client sends an initial unauthenticated request to the MCP server.
 If the server responds with a 401 status that contains a WWW-Authenticate header with a resource_metadata URL, then Amazon Quick uses that URL to fetch the metadata document.
-If the header is not present, Amazon Quick falls back to the well-known URI at the server root.
+If the header is not present, then Amazon Quick falls back to the well-known URI at the server root.

-If the authorization server does not support DCR, you must manually provide credentials.
+If the authorization server does not support DCR, then you must manually provide credentials.
 Choose the authentication method that matches your MCP server requirements.

 User authentication (OAuth)